 What is the best order to connect to my EZ Generator switch when the power goes out and the order to disconnect power from my generator when power is restored?

-3) Place your EZ Generator Switch back into the normal mode.
+4) Place EZ Generator Switch into “Normal Power” position

 Who can install it?

 We always recommend it installed by a qualified person with the knowledge of the task at hand.

 Do I have to turn my main off?

 EZ Generator Switch does not back feed.
 Turning the main off is not required.

 I have a steam system in an older home, will it work for me?

 EZ Generator Switch is compatible with any system that is operated from 120-volts.